Kapustin Yar: Recent years

 On 8 January 1992, during a trip to Saratov Oblast, President Boris Yeltsin made a statement on the issue of the restoration of the Volga German Autonomous Soviet Socialist Republic, proposing that Soviet Germans move to Kapustin Yar instead of their legitimate territory: "...and let this land, which is filled with shells, may they cultivate it...
 There may be some such region in some future and there will be, or there may be some such national Volga region Germans, but only when there will be 90 percent of Germans".

 In 1994, the 4 GPC Russian Ministry of Defence entered the test site Air Defense Forces.
 In October 1998, the 4th State Central Polygon was transformed into the 4th State Central Interspecific Polygon.
 In 1998, the "Sary-Shagan" test site (located in south-eastern Kazakhstan and rented by Russia) was removed from the Air Defense troops and reassigned to the 4th State Central Interspecific polygon.

 In 1999, Russian troops were redeployed to the Kapustin Yar test site from the 11th State Research Test Site of the Ministry of Defense of the Russian Federation Emba (ru), due to the dismantling of the latter.

 In 2008, Russia carried out 27 launches, surpassing its figure for 2007 and setting the highest number worldwide.
 Most (19 / 27) launches were performed from the Baikonur cosmodrome; six from the Plesetsk space launch center in Arkhangelsk Oblast; one from the Dombarovsky Air Base in Orenburg Oblast; and one from the Kapustin Yar test site.

 On 9 July 2024, Ukrainian drones struck the missile testing facility at Kapustin Yar.
 Footage showed a building being struck and exploding.
-Russian officials claimed all 20 drones were shot down, while one black painted Ukrainian Bober drone crashed landed in a field.
+Russian officials claimed all 20 drones were shot down, while one black painted Ukrainian Bober drone crashed into a field.
 Subsequent satellite images showed scorch marks at the facility.

-On 31 October 2025 Ukrainian HUR, SBU and Armed Forces claimed to have destroyed a Russian Oreshnik missile system at the Kapustin Yar testing site, leaving two operational.
-The exact time of the claimed operation and how it was carried out was not revealed.
+On 8 February 2026, the Ukrainian General Staff claimed to have struck the Russian test range at Kapustin Yar using FP-5 Flamingo missiles.